What is it?

 • Description

-Brightening gel for an anti-spot and depigmenting action: with Tranexamic Acid, Niacinamide and Ethylresorcinol, it acts intensely on sun spots, melasma and post-acne marks.
+Lightening Gel for an anti-spot and depigmenting action: formulated with Tranexamic Acid, Niacinamide and Hexylresorcinol, it acts intensely on sun spots, melasma and post-acne marks.

 Products properties